 - Toilet paper roll

-- Two circular magnets that are the same size (check out out our themed magnets!)
+- Two circular magnets that are the same size (contact us to learn more about our themed magnets!)

 - Q-tip or toothpick